mymmrac/goup/README.md

 # :arrow_up: GoUp

-Update all direct and only required indirect dependencies recursively in all folders
+Update all direct and only required indirect dependencies in multiple modules (even recursively)

 ## :gear: Install